stefgehrig/fairconservation/README.md

 The first produces the full Supplementary Information file (Appendix) with all text, tables and figures, knitted as PDF in R Markdown.
 It also contains a (non-printed) section with the few analyses that are exclusively presented in the main text.
 The second script recreates all data-based figures of the main text.

-All other R scripts in this directory are **helper scripts** which get loaded into the major scripts upon execution.
+All other R scripts in this directory are **helper scripts** which get loaded into the major scripts upon execution (folder 'functions').
 Apart from the helper R files, **other helper files** that get loaded into the script "supplementary_information.Rmd" concern references and their formatting:

 - `cite_style.csl`
 - `references.bib`

-...as well as four image files (pictures of field work and experimental materials).
+...as well as four image files (folder 'images'; pictures of field work and experimental materials).

-Three **data files** are contained in this repository:
+Three **data files** are contained in this repository (folder 'data'):

 - `exp_data.csv` (all individual-level experimental and survey data collected in the field)
 - `vil_data.csv` (all administrative village-level information)